mheap/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/ios.md

 #### 1. Enable VoIP Background Mode for your app

-Similar to the proceess for adding the push notifications capability earlier, in Xcode, under *your target*, open *Capabilities* and select *Background Modes*.
+Similar to the process for adding the push notifications capability earlier, in Xcode, under *your target*, open *Capabilities* and select *Background Modes*.
 Once the capability is added tick the "Voice over IP" option:

 ![Background modes selected](/meta/client-sdk/push-notifications/background-modes.png)